prajivinn/prajivinn.github.io/_posts/2024-01-07-Optimizing-Loan-Approval-Process.md

 #### Extracting Observations

-* Approximately 62.2% of the loans in the dataset are approved( 2656 out of 4,269 ), indicating a slight class imbalance that doesn't require rebalancing.
+* Approximately 62.2% of the loans in the dataset are approved (2656 out of 4,269), indicating a moderate class imbalance.
+While the imbalance is not severe enough to mandate resampling techniques, it is important to monitor its impact on model performance and ensure that evaluation metrics such as precision and recall are carefully considered.
 * Cibil score aka credit scores, particularly in the range of 540-550, serve as a distinct threshold for separating loan statuses.
 * The loan_status is highly correlated with cibil scores, but some applicants with high cibil scores ( above 740 ) were still rejected, suggesting additional factors influencing loan approval.
 * No clear trends were observed between asset values and loan status, indicating that asset values alone might not be **strong indicators of loan approval**.